Stories From Kim Jong Un’s Youth Offer Insight Into Dictator’s ‘Wild Temper’

 Young Kim Jong-un has been described as a hot head with a "wild temper" and now he is a dictator with a growing arsenal of ballistic missiles and nuclear weapons.
 North Korea tested a possible ther

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
-For licensing opportunities of our original content, please contact [email protected]ilycallernewsfoundation.org.
+For licensing opportunities of our original content, please contact [email protected].